finbourne/lusid-sdk-python/sdk/docs/FeeTypesApi.md

 # **get_fee_template_specifications**
 > FeeTransactionTemplateSpecification get_fee_template_specifications()

-[EXPERIMENTAL] GetFeeTemplateSpecifications: Get FeeTemplateSpecifications used in the FeeType.
+[EARLY ACCESS] GetFeeTemplateSpecifications: Get FeeTemplateSpecifications used in the FeeType.

 Get FeeTemplateSpecifications used in the FeeType.